Horizon-Private-Server/horizon-wiki/up-your-arsenal/CMODS.md

 ### Game Rules Mods
 These mods are located on the "Game Settings" tab, when applicable.
 - Map Override - Choose a custom map to play on.
 - Respawn Timer - Set the respawn timer from 0 seconds to 10 seconds.
+1.5 seconds is the default (vanilla) setting.
 - Penalty Timers [Siege/CTF only] - Option to turn off the default "penalty timer" (extra respawn time when your team's base is out).
 - Weapon Pack Spawning - Select from normal behavior (spawn on player respawn), spawn on player death, and none.
 - V2s - Select from normal behavior, no V2s, or always V2s (all weapons are always V2).